webtester-html/Autobuyr/README.md

 - **Automated Gift Detection**: Continuously monitors for new gifts in the Telegram store
 - **Smart Prioritization**: Prioritize gifts with low supply that match your price ranges
-- **Range-Based Purchasing**: Buy gifts based on price ranges with supply requirements
+- **Unified Range Configuration**: Define price ranges, supply limits, and quantities in one elegant format
-- **Multiple Recipients**: Send gifts to one or more users
+- **Multiple Recipients**: Send gifts to one or more users with flexible ID/username support
-- **Customizable Quantity**: Send multiple copies of the same gift
 - **Notification System**: Get updates on purchases through a designated Telegram channel
 - **Advanced Filtering**: Choose to buy only limited or upgradable gifts
 - **Multi-language Support**: Available in English and Russian